SquareBracketAssociates/Booklet-Glorp/Chapters/Glorp/Glorp.md

 are retained \(left, right, or both\).

-The result of a left outer join \(or simply left join\) for tables A and B always contains all records of the "left" table \(A\), even if the join-condition does not find any matching record in the "right" table \(B\).
+The result of a left outer join \(or simply left join\) for tables A and B always contains all records of the "left" table \(A\), even if the join condition does not find any matching record in the "right" table \(B\).
 This means that if the ON clause matches 0 \(zero\) records in B \(for a given record in A\), the join will still return a row in the result \(for that record\)—but with NULL in each column